 The road was sometimes somewhat confusing, but asking for some child we saw, we came.
 By the way, Bila-Bila means butterfly because this area is their sanctuary.

-Waterfalls Cataja Falls on Sibuyan
+Cataja wateralls on Sibuyan

 You can reach them from Magdiwang, and they are hard to find, so it is best to hire a guide by asking at the DENR office.
 It isn’t easy to get to the hotspot, but then you need to go and climb.
 You will see a series of beautiful waterfalls and natural pools, the highest of which is 18 meters.